-SSgt Danielle Pothoof is one of our newest heroes.
-Danielle served in the US Marine Corps as a Staff Sergeant and was stationed at Camp Lejeune, NC, Camp Pendleton in California, and Fort Leonard Wood in Missouri.
+SSgt Danielle Pothoof served in the US Marine Corps as a Staff Sergeant and was stationed at Camp Lejeune, NC, Camp Pendleton in California, and Fort Leonard Wood in Missouri.
 She comes from a family with many military members, and as she grew up, serving in the military became something she knew she wanted to do with her life.

 She credits her fellow soldiers with aiding her in those critical moments after the explosion.
 They pulled her out of the truck and quickly administered morphine and trauma care.

-Danielle is married to her wife, Courtney, and they have a young son, Parker.
-Danielle returned home and for the next five or six years endured severe leg pain while still serving in the military.
+Dani returned home and for the next five or six years endured severe leg pain while still serving in the military.
 The pain she endured from her leg injury became constant and began to interfere with her daily activities and family life.
-Courtney encouraged her to seek out further treatment options, and ultimately her doctors gave her the option of amputation.
+She sought out further treatment options, and ultimately her doctors gave her the option of amputation.

-We at JCS are thrilled to have been able to make Danielle’s life a little easier, and are excited that she is our newest St. Louis Hero!
+We at JCS are thrilled to have been able to make Dani life a little easier, and are excited that she is our newest St. Louis Hero!